 - The reassignment of another teacher within the District would be unreasonably disruptive to the current assignments of other classroom teachers or would have an adverse effect on the educational program of the students assigned to the other teacher.

-If one or more of these criteria can be documented, the District determines that a teacher has the competencies to be an effective special education teacher, and the teacher as completed six semester hours or nine quarter hours of course work which are applicable to the special education endorsement, the District can assign the teacher to special education in compliance with the process for making out of endorsement assignments and reporting them to the state.
+If one or more of these criteria can be documented, the District determines that a teacher has the competencies to be an effective special education teacher, and the teacher has completed two hundred forty clock hours (or the equivalent of 24 quarter or 16 semester credits) which are applicable to one or more Washington State special education teaching certificates (early childhood special education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement, special education endorsement) the District can assign the teacher to special education in compliance with the process for making out of endorsement assignments and reporting them to the state.

 Classified staff will present evidence of skills and knowledge necessary to meet the needs of students with disabilities.
 The District will provide training to classified staff to meet the state recommended core competencies.

 In order to provide a staff development program to improve the quality of instructional programs, the following procedures will be employed:

 - Any personnel who use isolation, restraint, or a restraint device will be trained and certified by a qualified provider in the use of isolation, restraint, or a restraint device.